PaddlePaddle/PARL/README.md

         return a+b

 parl.connect('localhost:8037')
-agent = remote_manager.get_remote()
+agent = Agent()
 agent.say_hello()
 ans = agent.sum(1,5) # run remotely and not consume any local computation resources
 ```
 Two steps to use outer computation resources:
 1. use the `parl.remote_class` to decorate a class at first, after which it is transferred to be a new class that can run in other CPUs or machines.
-2. call `parl.connect` before initializing an object.
+2. call `parl.connect` to initialize parallel communication before creating an object.
 Calling any function of the objects **does not** consume local computation resources since they are executed elsewhere.

 <img src=".github/decorator.png" alt="PARL" width="450"/>
 As shown in the above figure, real actors(orange circle) are running at the cpu cluster, while the learner(blue circle) is running at the local gpu with several remote actors(yellow circle with dotted edge).